dfuse-io/ice/tutorial.md

 In the cloned repo, go to the `web` folder.
 This is where the React frontend application lives.
 We have built a simple user interface to interact with the smart contract and display data from it.
 Run:

 ```
-yarn install
+# move to the web folder, install dependencies & start the app
+cd ../web
-yarn start
+yarn install && yarn start
 ```

 This will install the necessary dependencies for the application, compile it, and serve it from your terminal.
+Please bear with the yarn process as it might take some time to serve the app.
 After it's done, go to http://localhost:3000 on your web browser to see it in action.

 Do you want the application “node” to accept incoming network connections? -> yes